Driving Under Suspended License

 Many people believe that they cannot fight their driving under suspension charge since under the state’s law it is a conclusive presumption that you were aware that your license was suspended at the time of your arrest.
 This is because the DMV is required to send you notice that your license was suspended for violating a specific law and that it is assumed that you received it.
 However, our attorney often represents individuals who are victims of identity theft, did not understand the notice, had a justifiable excuse due to an emergency or may have made a mistake.

-The Orange County criminal defense attorney at the Law Office of Lauren K. Johnson provides representation to clients who have had their driving privileges suspended or revoked.
+The Orange County criminal defense attorney at the Johnson Criminal Law Group provides representation to clients who have had their driving privileges suspended or revoked.
 If you have received a notice from the DMV, it is important that you contact an attorney immediately to help you with this process.
 Usually, the DMV will give you a short time to appeal your suspension or revocation.
 Delaying it further will only complicate matters.
 Please contact our office today or send us a message online to explain your situation to our Orange County criminal law attorney immediately.